Shirley Thompson Counselling & Psychotherapy

 My introduction to counselling & psychotherapy was as a client thirty years ago.
 Feeling like a lost soul, I had no idea what I wanted or needed but I did know that it was not this.
-Unlike the medical practitioners I had consulted, the therapist took me seriously from the outset, and seemed to offer fellow feeling rather than an I'm OK - You're Not OK approach.
-It was such a relief to feel heard and understood, as well as a glimmer of hope.
+The therapist took me seriously from the outset and seemed to offer fellow feeling rather than an I'm OK - You're Not OK approach.
+It was such a relief to feel heard and understood and to experience a glimmer of hope.

-Working in private practice and the voluntary sector, I help people to deal with a range of life events and challenges including anxiety, depression, relationships, separation/divorce, loss/bereavement, redundancy/retirement, end of life issues, abuse, trauma and work related stress.
-It may be difficult to put into words whatever is troubling you - perhaps I could help you find them?
+Working in private practice and the voluntary sector I help people to find their own way of coping with a range of life events and challenges including anxiety, depression, relationships, separation/divorce, loss/bereavement, redundancy/retirement, end of life issues, abuse, trauma and work related stress.
+It might be difficult to put into words whatever is troubling you - perhaps I could help you to explore and articulate your experience?

-Talking therapy is challenging, and making the first appointment can be daunting, but once you find someone with whom you feel safe enough it can also be interesting, enjoyable and liberating.
-If you think I might be able to help, you are welcome to request an initial mutual assessment session during which we can both decide whether or not to proceed.
+Talking therapy is challenging - and making the first appointment can be daunting - but once you find someone with whom you feel safe enough it can also be interesting, enjoyable and liberating.
+If you think I might be able to help, you are welcome to request an introductory session during which we can develop a sense of each other, discuss your needs and wishes and decide whether or not to proceed.

 Training, qualifications & experience

 Diploma 2005 - Credit Rated by Napier University - Validated by COSCA.

 COSCA Registered - Practitioner Member - Registrant No: 2051.

 Professional Indemnity & Public Liability Insured - Towergate Insurance.

 Post-Qualifying Experience: 13 years at the PF Counselling Service, Edinburgh.